ariadnavigo/arisys/README.md

 MIT/X11/Expat-type License.
 See ``LICENSE`` file for copyright and license details.

-dvtm-aristatus is derivate work from dvtm-status, published under the MIT/X Consortium License.
+dvtm-aristatus is derivatve work from dvtm-status, published under the MIT/X Consortium License.
 See ``dvtm-aristatus`` file for copyright and license details.